Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 Or maybe you think the only way to get your toddler to eat is by showing your disapproval or disappointment.

 But reacting to your fussy toddler probably hasn’t changed his eating behavior.
+And it may have ignited a power struggle.

 Don’t comment about your child’s eating (good or bad) and respect your child’s food preferences and appetite.